k2shah/wadl/docs/tutorial.rst

     mission.fromSurvey(survey)
     mission.write()

 This creates a ``mission.json`` file that can be loaded into UGCS.
 This will also group the routes by sector to make it easier to field a multi-robot survey.
-This wiil also modify the transit altitude of the UAVS.
+This will also modify the transit altitude of the UAVS.
 The parameters can that be set are below.

 UGCS Version
 ++++++++++++